cprice-ping/Profile-DelAdmin/README.md

 ## Deployment - Docker Compose
 Environment variables in the `env_vars-sample` can be modified to inject the correct locations into this stack.
 Rename this to `env_vars` for it to be read by `docker-compose.yaml`

-The `pf_base_vars.json` && `pf_ciam_vars.json` files are used to inject values into the [PF-Base Profile](https://github.com/cprice-ping/Profile-PF-Base) API configuration.
+The `postman_vars.json` files is used to inject values into the configuration.

-To implement this Use Case, download the `docker-compose.yaml` file and run `docker-compose up -d`
+To implement this Use Case, download the `docker-compose.yaml`, `env_vars` and `postman_vars.json` files, make edits appropriate to your environment and run `docker-compose up -d`

 ---
 ## Delegator Usage